 Many of our money worries come from uncertainty around earning it, keeping it, growing and spending it.

-What is the best way to make the most money in the least amount of time balancing our interests, morals and motivations?
-One job might pay a massive salary but clearly clashes with the way you see the world or is making you do things that are not worth the money.
+What is the best way to make the most money in the least amount of time, balancing our interests, morals and motivations?
+One job might pay a massive salary but clearly clashes with how you see the world or makes you do things that are not worth the money.

-What is the best way of growing your money other than not sending any of it?
-Should we save or invest and in what and when and how?
+What is the best way to grow your money other than not spending it?
+Should we save or invest and in what and when, and how?

 How could we spend our money to get the maxim enjoyment out of it now and in the future?
 Without ending up in poverty now or in our old age.